Posted by

 Related update: The California Bicycle Coalition has stated, “It’s often safer for people on bikes to cross an intersection during the pedestrian walk signal if that phase differs from the green light for cars.
 The OmniBike Bill [AB 1909] makes this safe choice legal.”
 On September 16, 2022, California Assembly Bill 1909 (Friedman-Haney-Portantino) was signed by the Governor.
 Among its bike-related provisions, it amends CA Vehicle Code Section 21456.
 See details, as well as when this and other bike-related provisions of AB 1909 become effective: https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220AB1909

-Also be aware that coming off a sidewalk into a roadway requires extra caution, as one Monterey County dad was sadly reminded.
+Also be aware that coming off a sidewalk into a roadway requires extra caution.
 Questions?
 Feel free to contact Bicycling Monterey.

 Step 5.
 Play nice!
 Share sidewalks and crosswalks